 Post-Production Supervisor Services

-Japan's post-production industry processes over 4,000 titles annually, with Tokyo serving as the primary hub.
-OMNIBUS JAPAN in Akasaka, THE SEVEN (connected to TBS broadcast), Imagica Entertainment (the industry leader), and vfxNova (with an LA office) provide comprehensive DaVinci Resolve grading, 4K/6K/HDR workflows, and VFX services.
-Japan's first DaVinci Certified Trainer is based in Tokyo, reflecting the sector's technical depth.
-The J-LOC Subsidy Program offers up to 50% on qualifying spend.
+Japan's post-production trade handles over 4,000 titles a year, and Tokyo is the main hub.
+OMNIBUS JAPAN in Akasaka, THE SEVEN (tied to TBS broadcast), Imagica Entertainment (the market leader), and vfxNova (with an LA office) lead the field.
+They all offer DaVinci Resolve grading, 4K/6K/HDR workflows, and VFX work.
+Japan's first DaVinci Certified Trainer works in Tokyo, which shows how deep the local skills run.
+The J-LOC Subsidy Program gives back up to 50% on qualifying spend.

-We connect you with post-production supervisors who understand Japan's unique post ecosystem and business practices.
-Our network includes professionals experienced in navigating Japanese corporate relationships, coordinating between Tokyo-based facilities and international partners, and delivering final masters that meet Japanese broadcast standards as well as international theatrical and streaming specifications.
+We connect you with post-production supervisors who know Japan's post world and how its business works.
+Our network covers pros who handle Japanese firm-to-firm ties and link Tokyo houses with global partners.
+They deliver final masters that meet both Japanese broadcast standards and global theatrical and streaming specs.

 Post-Production Expertise

-We connect you with experienced post-production supervisors who manage all aspects of post—from editorial through delivery—ensuring your project is completed on time and to the highest standards.
+We connect you with skilled post-production supervisors who run every stage of post, from editorial through delivery.
+Your project lands on time and to a high standard.

 Editorial Management